textpattern/textpattern.github.io/administration/write-panel.md

 <img alt="Figure 1" src="http://docs.textpattern.io/img/administration/write-1-en.png">

 The first column of the Write panel is where the main creating, drafting and editing of your article takes place.
 There are four components of this region - three that constitute an article itself, and one that allows different ways of viewing that article as you draft/edit it.
-They are described below (it should be noted that you must have content in at least one of the article content fields - *title*, *body*, or *excerpt* - before you can save an article draft, but you do not need to have all fields filled).
+They are described below (it should be noted that you must have content in at least one of the article content fields - **Title**, **Body**, or **Excerpt** - before you can save an article draft, but you do not need to have all fields filled).

 ### Title